rothos/lexitron/README.md

 Installation and usage
 ------------------------------------------------------------------------------
 After downloading, navigate inside Lexitron's folder, where you should find an `install.py` script.
-The install is as easy as
+For Linux and OS X users, the install is as easy as
 ```
 $ sudo python setup.py install
 ```